ivy/vapornet/README.md

 - [Go 1.21+](https://go.dev/)
 - An OpenAI API key
-- 💻 A haunted CRT (optional but encouraged)
+- 💻 A dusty CRT (optional but encouraged)

 ### 1. Clone the repo